Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Lung Model.md

 ### **Hazard**: Wooden frame

-**Description**: Splinters in edges of wooden frame.
+**Description**: Splinters in edges of wooden frame; trapping fingers in hinged joints.

-**Affected People**: All
+**Affected People**: All, particularly demonstrator when moving experiment

 **Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 6

-**Mitigation**: Discourage people from handling the wooden frame, look for any rough edges and apply sandpaper/tape as necessary.
+**Mitigation**: Discourage public from handling the wooden frame, look for any rough edges and apply sandpaper/tape as necessary.
+When moving the experiment, do not put fingers near articulated gaps.
 Call first aider in case of injury.

 **After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4